SulfadiazineDrug Class: Opportunistic Infections and Coinfections

 Before taking sulfadiazine, tell your health care provider:

-- If you are allergic to sulfadiazine or any other medicines.
+- If you are allergic to sulfadiazine, sulfonamides (sulfa medicines), or any other medicines.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Sulfadiazine may affect the way other medicines or products work, and other medicines or products may affect how sulfadiazine works.
 Ask your health care provider if there are interactions between sulfadiazine and the other medicines you take.

 Ask your health care provider about possible side effects from sulfadiazine.
 Your health care provider will tell you what to do if you have side effects.